Scaly leg mite in chickens

 we recommend cleaning the chicken coop every 14 days and keeping it dry.
 If your chickens have swollen legs and scales that stand apart in spite of this, start the treatment as soon as possible.

-- Makes the blood unattractive for mites
+- Makes the blood and environment unattractive for mites

 - 100% natural, does not contain poison